In the marketing industry, your portfolio is as important as your CV, if not more.

 But let’s take a step back to understand the real purpose of a portfolio.

 A CV lists facts like your designations, skills, and educational qualifications.
-But since it’s only one or two pages long, prospective employers or clients can’t use it to experience & judge your actual work.
+But since it’s only one or two pages long, prospective employers or clients can’t use it to verify or evaluate your actual work.

 This is where a portfolio comes into the picture.